 I like working a lot.
-I value independence in my work and critical, open and direct feedback.
+I value independence in my work and critical, open, and direct feedback.
 I also like learning and teaching.
 I enjoyed all of this during my PhD studies in Prague.
-I learnt a lot from my advisor, as well as other professors and my friends and colleagues.
+I learned a lot from my advisor, as well as other professors and my friends and colleagues.
 I enjoyed attending the seminars during my PhD studies at CERGE-EI and listening to sometimes very heated academic debates.
-I assisted teaching many courses at CERGE-EI and taught in a few universities in Prague and Brno.
+I assisted in teaching many courses at CERGE-EI and taught in a few universities in Prague and Brno.
 All this naturally led me to choose to continue my career in academia.
 I joined the Department of Economic Theory at the University of Barcelona as an Assistant Professor after my PhD studies in Prague in 2013.

 Why did you decide to join the University of Barcelona?